MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 Classification fields can be defined to return either a single category (single-label classification) or multiple categories (multi-label classification).

 * **Single-label classification**: Defined using a string field with the `classify` method.
 It can be a top-level basic field or a subfield within a group or table.
 * **Multi-label classification**: Represented as a list of string fields with the `classify` method.
 In the REST API, `method=classify` and `enum` are specified on the inner string field.
-This can only be a top-level field.
+This classification can only be a top-level field.

    > [!NOTE]
    > Document analyzers currently don't support classification fields.